 Setting up a pre-order store requires some planning.
 Don’t leave it ‘til the last minute!
-Regardless of the e-commerce platform selected, project creators should plan ahead to set up their store and test links to ensure backers don’t drop off once their crowdfunding campaign ends.
+Regardless of the e-commerce platform selected, creators should plan ahead to set up their store and test links to ensure backers don’t drop off once their crowdfunding campaign ends.

 Once you’ve set up shop, it’s time to promote it.
 Don’t let your project recede from backers’ memories: make sure your followers and contact lists know that it is taking orders.
-If you’ve run a Kickstarter campaign beforehand, consider using Spotlight, which allows project creators to link to external websites, including your pre-order store.
-If you’ve set up a pre-order store in BackerKit, the app generates a link for project creators to share on social media and Spotlight.
+If you’ve run a Kickstarter campaign beforehand, consider using Spotlight, which allows creators to link to external websites, including your pre-order store.
+If you’ve set up a pre-order store in BackerKit, the app generates a link for creators to share on social media and Spotlight.
 The app also prompts backers to share the link to your pre-order store with their followers on social media once they’ve completed your survey.

-Project creators can create some differentiation between pre-order backers and original backers by offering slightly different pricing for pre-order rewards, or shipping those pre-order rewards only after the original backer rewards have shipped.
+Creators can create some differentiation between pre-order backers and original backers by offering slightly different pricing for pre-order rewards, or shipping those pre-order rewards only after the original backer rewards have shipped.
 This approach allows you to give your most fervent backers preferential treatment while keeping your project open to the crowdfunding community.

 Strategies to Drive Pre-order Sales